 The impact communications component of NRSP1 will continue to generate high-quality impact statements in diverse formats and designs that will be useful to a variety of audiences and easily repurposed by Land-grant University communications personnel, kglobal, and the NIFA communications staff, among others.
-Depending on the quality of annual reports submitted by multistate committees, the kglobal editorial calendar, and the volume of terminating projects in a given year, the communications specialist will continue to produce approximately 10-15 impact statements per year.
-The communications specialist will work with kglobal to ensure that at least four impact statements are translated into press releases.
-The communications specialist will also work with kglobal and NIFA throughout the year to flag important projects for possible op-eds, feature stories, newspaper articles, and other communication pieces.
+Depending on the quality of annual reports submitted by multistate committees, the kglobal editorial calendar, and the volume of terminating projects in a given year, the impact writer will produce at least 12 impact statements per year.
+The impact writer will work with kglobal to ensure that they translate at least four impact statements into press releases.
+In addition, the impact writer will create the annual project narrative on the Excellence in Multistate Research Award winner to be included in the APLU program.
+An impact statement from this project will also be completed.
+The program director will also work with kglobal and NIFA throughout the year to flag important projects for possible op-eds, feature stories, newspaper articles, and other communication pieces.
 The goal will be to pitch at least two such pieces.
 Printed briefs will be distributed to stakeholders, industry groups, university leadership, decision-makers, and others as needed or requested.
-Going forward, we also propose to explore sharing impact statements using trending formats to reach a broader audience.
+Going forward, we also propose to explore sharing impact statements using trending formats to reach a broad audience.